binder-project/binder/README.md

 - `proxy` : Maintains and registers routes to apps deployed on a cluster

-- `modules` : Services that are independent of particular apps and configurable, for example, databases, Spark, etc.
+- `services` : Services that are independent of particular apps and configurable, for example, databases, Spark, etc.

 - `binder` : Core utilities and CLI for building, managing, and deploying binders